Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 ### Can rough drafts be perfect?

 With these 3 data sources you're off to the races.
-The GenAI tool will use it's powerful neural network to output what it thinks meets best your needs.
-Here is where the main expectation-setting comes in: **you should treat any output as n initial, rough draft**.
+The GenAI tool will use its powerful neural network to output what it thinks meets your needs best.
+Here is where the main expectation-setting comes in: **you should treat any output as an initial, rough draft**.

 From conversations with developers (friends, colleagues, and customers alike), a common misconception I'm seeing is the immediate comparison between these tools and human developers.

 As GitHub makes clear - tools like Copilot cannot replace development or the work developers do.
-It can only make existing developer more productive by outputting what should be considered rough drafts of code for them to get started with.
+It can only make existing developers more productive by outputting what should be considered rough drafts of code for them to get started with.
 The same applies to image generators and artists, writers and scripts, etc. You should not expect your first rough draft of an essay to be submission-ready.
 You should not expect an AI-generated rough draft to be perfect.

 It would not be honest for an application to claim AI-generated content to be able to create content without human vetting, given the complexity and risk mentioned earlier.
 This is a tool in a human's toolbelt today.
 There's a reason GitHub named it Copilot and not Autopilot.